 Liza has worked as a preschool teacher, children’s librarian, writing teacher, museum educator, and holds a master’s in writing from Vermont College.
-She is the author of several books including , Fairy House Handbook, Treasure Hunter’s Handbook, Muddy Boots and her latest, Where Do Fairies Go When It Snows?
+She is the author of more than a dozen books including , Fairy House Handbook, Treasure Hunter’s Handbook, Muddy Boots and her latest, Fairy House Cooking?
 Above all, she hopes that her books inspire wonder, appreciation, and exploration of the world around us.

 Fun Facts About Liza

 One of my favorite places to hang out when I was a kid was in the 150 year old one room school-house museum.
 I often would come dressed up as Laura Ingalls Wilder in my bonnet and prairie skirt.

 I wrote my first book in third grade.
 It was about a haunted house and the main character was named Granny P. Fanny.

 I loved, and still love, musicals.
 In fact, my very first dog was named Annie because she was a stray.
 I have always turned my daily activities into a song.
 Now my kids do it.

 I used to have a lot of trouble falling asleep because I knew there was a witch who flew down from our attic and hid under my bed.

 I wanted to be a sheep farmer, weaver and a poet in college so I went to New Zealand to stay on a sheep farm.
 But shearing sheep kind of scared me.
 So I focused on poetry instead.